Interactions-Nexus/Nexus-Wiki/guides/create-token.md

 ### TOKEN NAME

-The token name resolves differently in tritum and tritium++
+The token name resolves differently in tritum and tritium++.

 ##### Tritium